-Bai Qi (? -- 257) was a famous general in both the Kingdom Qin and the entire history of China.
+Bai Qi (? — 257), honored as Lord Wuan, was one of the most extraordinary generals in both the State Qin and the entire history of China.

-During the entire Warring States Period (403 B. C. -- 221 B. C.), there were over two million people lost their lives because of wars, and Bai Qi was responsible for about one million.
+During the entire Warring States Period (403 BC — 221 BC), there were over two million people lost their lives on the battlefields, and Bai Qi was responsible for about one million.

 From A Soldier to An Accomplished Marshal

 Bai Qi was born into a noble family, but according to Shang Yang’s Reform in the State Qin, everyone should get promoted or noble titles based on their military achievements.